Zazie Beetz: Life and career

-Beetz attended pre-school in Berlin and kindergarten in New York City before moving with her family there more permanently at the age of eight, speaking both German and English with her family at home.
+Beetz attended preschool in Berlin and kindergarten in New York City before moving with her family there more permanently at the age of eight, speaking both German and English with her family at home.
 Her mixed-race identity was a source of discomfort for her during her youth.
 Growing up in New York's Washington Heights neighborhood, she became interested in acting while attending Muscota New School and performed in community theaters and on local stages.
 She graduated from the LaGuardia Arts High School in 2009, and attended Skidmore College, graduating in 2013 with a bachelor's degree in French.
 She spent a year living in Paris.

 After Beetz graduated from college, she spent a year "broke and waiting tables" before she was cast in Atlanta.
+At the 70th Primetime Emmy Awards in 2018, Beetz received a nomination for Outstanding Supporting Actress In A Comedy Series, for her role in FX's Atlanta.

 Personal life

-Beetz is engaged to David Rysdahl, an actor and writer.
+In May 2022, Vanity Fair reported that Beetz was recently engaged to her writing partner, actor David Rysdahl.
 They met during an acting workshop and have been together since 2014.
 They started a production company called Sleepy Poppy.

-Awards

-Beetz received a 2018 Emmy Award nomination for Outstanding Supporting Actress In A Comedy Series, for FX's Atlanta.
+The couple married in 2023.